Your journey at a glance

 Situated in the historic centre of the city, the elegant Palacio del Inka Hotel is encircled by colonial buildings built over ancient Inca foundations, museums, monuments, premium restaurants, and vibrant local markets.
 This storied mansion dates back nearly five centuries, and is designed to showcase a magical blend of pre-Columbian, Inca, Spanish, and modern cultures.
 Living up to the hotel’s majestic spirit, the rooms blend a rich Spanish personality with the city’s enchanting history.
 Offering fantastic courtyard or street side views through oversized windows, the elegantly designed ensuite rooms and suites reflect a rich colonial heritage offset by Andean touches like the rainbow of tassels on the handmade curtains that are reminiscent of the tradition of adorning the ears of llamas and alpacas in the high Andes.

-Enjoy one night in a Deluxe Room.
+Spend the night in a family Deluxe room.